 Based on how the target data is encoded, QR Codes are of two types—static and dynamic.

-The target data is encoded directly into a static QR Code which can be scanned without internet connection.
+The target data is encoded directly into a static QR Code which can be scanned without an internet connection.
 Hence, once you create it, you cannot edit it.
 To do that, you will have to create a new QR Code altogether.

 On the other hand, a dynamic QR Code never stores the target data directly.
 It stores a short URL that redirects the end users to the target data.